plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Kishino, H., and M. Hasegawa.
 1989.
 Evaluation of the maximum likelihood estimate of the evolutionary tree topologies from DNA sequence data, and the branching order in hominoidea.
 Journal of Molecular Evolution 29: 170-179.
 (F84 model, KH test)

-Kluge, A. G., and J. S. Farris.
+:hibiscus: Kluge, A. G., and J. S. Farris.
 1969.
 Quantitative phyletics and the evolution of anurans.
 Systematic Zoology 18:1-32.

 Kolaczkowski, B., and J. W. Thornton.
 2008.
 A mixed branch length model of heterotachy improves phylogenetic accuracy.
 Molecular Biology and Evolution 25:1054–1066. (mixture of edge length sets heterotachy model)